EDUCATION AND TRAININGS

 Serve with Compassion and Purpose

-Take a deep dive into the critical health disparities affecting the Hispanic/Latino community in the Triad.
-Through expert speakers, real-life stories, and data-driven insights, we’ll explore the systemic challenges that continue to impact access to quality care—and what we can do about it.
-Whether you’re a healthcare provider, community leader, or simply passionate about equity and inclusion, this is a powerful opportunity to listen, learn, and engage with others working to create positive change.
+Take a deep dive into the critical health and other disparities affecting the Hispanic/Latino community in the Triad.
+Through expert speakers, real-life stories, and data-driven insights, we’ll explore the systemic challenges that continue to impact access to quality care and services—and what we can do about it.
 Let’s come together to build a more inclusive, healthy future for our Latino neighbors!
-BOXED LUNCH PROVIDED.
-CLICK HERE TO REGISTER.

 FaithAction provides over 75 “Stranger to Neighbor” trainings and presentations each year to schools, social service and health agencies, faith communities, city departments, nonprofits, and businesses.